Latent Knowledge-Guided Video Diffusion for Scientific Phenomena Generation from a Single Initial Frame: Method

 \subsection{Latent Knowledge Extraction}

-Given $K$ training physical phenomena $[\mathcal{V}_1, \mathcal{V}_2, \dots, \mathcal{V}_K]$ used during the learning process, each phenomenon is first divided into individual frames to construct a training image set.
-Each image is then partitioned into regular, non-overlapping patches to facilitate processing.
-A subset of these patches, denoted as $P_{\text{vis}}$, is randomly sampled and remains visible, while the remaining patches, labeled as $P_{\text{masked}}$, are masked out to encourage spatial prediction.
-Subsequently, we employ a Vision Transformer (ViT)~\cite{dosovitskiy2020image} to form both the encoder and decoder components of the Masked Autoencoder (MAE).
-By only propagating the tokens of visible patches, the model aims to reconstruct the pixel values of the masked patches as the supervision target.
-Formally, the masked patch predictions can be expressed as follows:
+Given $K$ training scientific phenomena $[\mathcal{V}_1, \mathcal{V}_2, \dots, \mathcal{V}_K]$, we decompose each video into individual frames to construct an image set $[I_1^{V_1}, I_2^{V_1}, \dots, I_N^{V_K}]$.
+To extract static latent scientific phenomenon knowledge, each image is partitioned into non-overlapping, regular patches to facilitate processing.
+Then, since self-supervised learning methods like SimCLR or DINO rely on augmentations (e.g., rotation, noise addition) that would violate the underlying scientific law, we adopt a Masked Autoencoder (MAE), which operates on non-overlapping image patches.
+A subset of patches $P_{\text{vis}}$ is randomly retained as visible tokens, while the remaining $P_{\text{masked}}$ are withheld to promote spatial prediction.
+A Vision Transformer (ViT)~\cite{dosovitskiy2020image} serves as both encoder and decoder of the MAE, trained to reconstruct the masked regions from visible context:

-The mean squared error (MSE) between the reconstructed and original images in pixel space serves as the loss function, driving the model towards accurate reconstruction.
-This process encourages the MAE to fully capture the physical characteristics of each phenomenon.
-As a result, the embeddings $E_p$ from the MAE decoder contain rich latent representations of the physical knowledge embedded within the training phenomena, providing a comprehensive understanding crucial for downstream video generation tasks.